emscripten-core/emsdk/README.md

 The provided Emscripten SDK targets are metapackages that refer to a specific set of tools that have been tested to work together.
 For example, `sdk-1.35.0-64bit` is an alias to the individual packages `clang-e1.35.0-64bit`, `node-4.1.1-64bit`, `python-2.7.5.3-64bit` and `emscripten-1.35.0`.
 This means that if you install this version of the SDK, both python and node.js will be installed inside emsdk as well.
 If you want to use your own/system python or node.js instead, you can opt to install emsdk by specifying the individual set of packages that you want to use.
 For example, `emsdk install clang-e1.35.0-64bit emscripten-1.35.0` will only install the Emscripten LLVM/Clang compiler and the Emscripten frontend without supplying python and node.js.

+##### My installation fails with "fatal error: ld terminated with signal 9 [Killed]"?

+This may happen if the system runs out of memory.
+If you are attempting to build one of the packages from source and are running in a virtual OS or have relatively little RAM and disk space available, then the build might fail.
+Try feeding your computer more memory.
+Another thing to try is to force emsdk install to build in a singlethreaded mode, which will require less RAM simultaneously.
+To do this, pass the `-j1` flag to the `emsdk install` command.

 ## Uninstalling the Emscripten SDK

 If you installed the SDK using a NSIS installer on Windows, launch 'Control Panel' -> 'Uninstall a program' -> 'Emscripten SDK'.